ajayat/netflix-prize/doc/Explanations.md

 - The movie identifier
 - The title
-- The date*
+- The date (see note below)
 - The number of ratings
 - An array of customers who rated this movie

-**Note**: The date is stored in number of days since the Epoch date (defined as January 1st 1889).
+> **Note**: The date is stored in number of days since the Epoch date (defined as `January 1st 1889`).

 Fields of structures are stored in a specific order that takes into account structure padding, in order to minimize memory.

 Likewise, each rating will be represented by a structure containing:

-- The customer identifier*
+- The customer identifier (see note below)
 - The given score
 - The rating date

-**Note**: The customer identifier is stored in 3 bytes, divided into 2 bytes for the most significant bytes and 1 byte for the less significant byte.
+> **Note**: The customer identifier is stored in 3 bytes, divided into 2 bytes for the most significant bytes and 1 byte for the less significant byte.
 That allows us to reducing memory by ~100MB.

 These data will be written in a binary file thanks to `fwrite` in C to optimize date recovery, because unicode encoding and decoding is very time-consuming.
-Data are stocked in this order:
+Data are stored in this order:

 - Number of movies (2 bytes), and for each one:
   - Its identifier (2 bytes)